 Because of the serious nature of many of the health issues associated with Mirena, any woman who has been using the IUD and experiences any unusual symptoms, such as extreme pain or bleeding, nausea, dizziness, cramping, or weakness, among other symptoms, should seek the immediate care of a medical professional.

 In the case that a woman has suffered from abnormal and unexpected health problems as a result of using Mirena, they may also be eligible to seek legal action against Bayer, the manufacturer of the device.
 With the help of a qualified legal team, anyone who has been the victim of Bayer and the Mirena IUD may be able to obtain financial compensation for their many losses and expenses, including:

 Additionally, if a family has tragically lost a loved one due to the use of the Mirena IUD, they can likely file a wrongful death lawsuit on the behalf of that person, seeking financial restitution and retribution for their loss.

 While filing a lawsuit can not make up entirely for the losses and injuries that many women and families have sustained as a result of using Mirena, it can be essential in helping a person and their loved ones recover as best as possible, while also achieving a sense of justice.
-In order to best understand your situation and legal options, it is best to consult with a lawyer from the American Injury Attorney Group.
+In order to best understand your situation and legal options, it is best to consult with a lawyer from Attorney Group.
 They can help you explore your options and potentially begin working on a claim.